Kantakuzina Katarina Branković Serbian Orthodox Secondary School

 The Kantakuzina Katarina Branković Serbian Orthodox Secondary School, (Note: Srpska pravoslavna opća gimnazija Kantakuzina Katarina Branković) abbreviated as SPOG, is a coeducational gymnasium (analogous to a preparatory high school or grammar school) affiliated with the Metropolitanate of Zagreb and Ljubljana.
-It is situated in Zagreb, capital city of Croatia, and stands as the only non-seminary high school of the Serbian Orthodox Church in the territory of the former Yugoslavia.
+It is situated in Zagreb, capital city of Croatia, and stands as one of only two non-seminary high schools of the Serbian Orthodox Church.

 Established in 2005, the school claims to perpetuate a 200-year tradition of Orthodox minority education in Zagreb.
-Instruction at the institution is delivered in both Serbian and Croatian language.
+Instruction at the institution is delivered in both Serbian and Croatian.

 The curriculum spans four years and encompasses a wide range of subjects, including Serbian, Croatian, English, German, Latin, Church Slavonic, history, geography, politics, economics, music, art history, the Orthodox religion, sociology, psychology, chemistry, physics, biology, mathematics, physical education, ecology, informatics and philosophy.
 All courses are mandatory for students.

 Education at SPOG is provided without tuition cost to students, with additional funding provided by the Serbian Orthodox Church in Croatia covering certain or most of the costs.
 The student body at the school is diverse, including students from Croatia, Serbia, Bosnia and Herzegovina and other countries.
-The school maintains an inclusive admission policy, welcoming students regardless of their background, religion, or nationality.
+The school maintains an inclusive admission policy, welcoming students regardless of their religion or ethnicity.
 SPOG is accredited by the Croatian Ministry of Education and is recognized by other countries in the region.
-Graduates of SPOG pursue further studies in Croatia, Serbia and abroad.
+Graduates of SPOG pursue further studies in Croatia, Serbia, and abroad.
 The inaugural graduating class was celebrated at the Monastery of St. Parascheva in Zagreb on June 24, 2009.

 Name

-The institution derives its name from Kantakuzina Katarina Branković, aristocratic figure in the XV century.
+The institution derives its name from Kantakuzina Katarina Branković, aristocratic figure and medieval scribe from the XV century.
 She was the daughter of Đurađ Branković, the Serbian despot, and his wife, Irene Kantakouzene, a member of the Kantakouzenos family of the Byzantine Empire.
 Kantakuzina Katarina Branković resided for a period in the Zagreb area, where she played a role in fostering the growth and development of the local Orthodox Christian community.
 Notably, the Varaždin Apostol, hand-written Orthodox liturgical book created in 1454, is associated with her legacy in Zagreb area.
 It is the oldest preserved text in Cyrillic from the territory of present-day Croatia.

 History

-Although the modern day school was established only in 2005, the tradition of education organized by the Metropolitanate of Zagreb and Ljubljana dates back to early 1814.
+Although the modern-day school was established in 2005, the tradition of education organized by the Metropolitanate of Zagreb and Ljubljana dates back to early 1814.
 At that time, lessons were conducted at the Metropolitanate's headquarters on Ilica Street.